-Vice Chairman Mahon remarked that is not quite true, and provided the example of blasting conducted 13

-14 for the outlet malls.
-The Planning Board was quite active in dealing with the constraints and went to great lengths during the site review process to determine some pretty detailed methodologies on how 15 noted the fire department enforced the requirements.
-Vice Chairman Mahon stated the fire department 19
+Vice Chairman Mahon remarked that is not quite true, and provided the example of blasting conducted for the outlet malls.
+The Planning Board was quite active in dealing with the constraints and went to great lengths during the site review process to determine some pretty detailed methodologies on how they would determine whether or not the blaster was within the established requirements.
+Councilor Dwyer noted that was taken on as a separate construction zone project.
+Vice Chairman Mahon stated that came under the purview Mr. Gagnon was discussing; that they have control over.
+Councilor Dwyer noted the fire department enforced the requirements.
+Vice Chairman Mahon stated the fire department is the regulator of that in the Town.
+Complaints went through the fire department.